ALL Metrics

 Limitations and strengths of the study

 • Due to their black-box nature, supervised machine learning algorithms do not have coefficients such as odds ratios or incident rate ratios.
-Therefore, the strength and direction of associations are unknown.
+Therefore, the strength and direction of associations are unknown, additionally absence of external validation and risk of over fitting are also the major limitation of this study.

 • Moreover, the current study emphasized mothers-related attributes more.
 Fathers’-related attributes, such as fathers’ education and income level, were missed; hence, future researchers recommend conducting similar studies by addressing the limitations of this study.